echen01/kernel_test/README.md

 # A kernel emptiness test for meshes

-Returns a kernel point if the kernel of a mesh is non-empty, and null otherwise.
+This program returns a kernel point if the kernel of a mesh is non-empty, and null otherwise.

 The C++ and Python versions perform at about the same speed.
 The C++ version uses Seidel's LP algorithm for small dimensions, while Python uses the HiGHS Simplex solver.